 In 2019, 26% of survey respondents were using homeworking, with 9% running a pilot scheme or about to set one up.
-Last year, driven by the need to react to the pandemic, these figures were 75% and 5% respectively.

-In 2021, these figures have increased further, with 89% of respondents using remote working (which includes hybrid home-office working), and 4% trialling it.
+In 2020, driven by the need to react to the pandemic, these figures were 75% and 5% respectively.
+In 2022, these figures have increased yet further, with 94% of respondents now using remote working (which includes hybrid home-office working), and only 6% of contact centres having all agents working in a centralised location full-time.